FuelLabs/fuel-docs/src/monolithic.md

 ### Scalability

-Scalability is defined as throughput / decentralization.
-To increase throughput, the number transactions per second, you have to increase bandwidth capacity, which pushes up the cost to run a full node as a user.
-This is not scalability, as it reduces the number of people with capacity to run a full node to validate the chain.
+Scalability is defined as the ratio of throughput to decentralization.
+To increase throughput—the number transactions per second—you have to increase bandwidth, compute, and storage capacity, which pushes up the cost to run a full node as a user.
+This is not scalability, as it reduces the number of people who can run a full node to validate the chain.